Best daily deals

 The JBL Flip 5 is covered in an IPX7 fabric.

 If you don’t already have a Bluetooth speaker and are looking for an affordable speaker to knock around on your next adventure, the JBL Flip 5 is absolutely worth it.
-It has a tough waterproof fabric, good sound, decent battery life, and its portable size makes it a great option for just about everyone.
+It has a rugged, waterproof fabric, good sound, and decent battery life, and its portable size makes it an excellent option for just about everyone.
 In addition to the new range of colors, JBL has also created an eco-friendly Flip 5 comprising of 90% recycled plastic which you can get at a discount through the Amazon Renewed program.
 For those who already have a JBL Flip 4, there is absolutely no reason to rush out and upgrade, though, especially if you want a microphone.

 JBL Flip 5